 Notwithstanding Section 36 of this Agreement,

-Transactions with Affiliates that are not arms-length shall be considered a Distribution of Assets and subject to the provisions in Section 18.
-Notwithstanding the foregoing, if the Affiliate is listed in Exhibit B and has pledged its assets or such assets as required by HUD in the Firm Commitment, to the Lender in such form as approved by HUD, then such non-armslength transactions do not require HUD approval.
+Transactions with Affiliates that are not arm’s length shall be considered a Distribution of Assets and subject to the provisions in Section 18.
+Notwithstanding the foregoing, if the Affiliate is listed in Exhibit B and has pledged its assets or such assets as required by HUD in the Firm Commitment, to the Lender in such form as approved by HUD then such non arm’s-length transactions do not require HUD approval.

-All arms-length transactions with Affiliates do not require HUD’s approval.
+All arm’s length transactions with Affiliates do not require HUD’s approval.

+A transaction is determined to be arm’s length if:

+1. It is in the ordinary course of business; and

-A transaction is determined to be arms-length if, in the case of the sale or exchange of property or rendering of any service by the Borrower to any Affiliate, the property or service is provided at a cost no less than the lower of: The market value; or
+2. In the case of the sale or exchange of property or the provision of any good or service to any Affiliate, the property, good or service is provided at the greater of:

-The market value; or
+a.
+The market value which, for the purpose of this Section 17, is the amount ordinarily paid for such property, good or service in the area where the service is rendered or the property or good is furnished/acquired; or

-The fully allocated cost to Borrower.
+b.
+The fully allocated cost to the Borrower;

-In the case of the purchase of any good or service by the Borrower from an Affiliate the fully allocated cost to the Borrower is equal to or less than the amount ordinarily paid for such good or service in the area where the services are rendered or the good is furnished/acquired.
+3. In the case of the purchase of any property, good or service by the Borrower from an Affiliate, the property, good or service is provided by the Affiliate at the lesser of:

+a.The market value; or

+b.
+The fully allocated cost to the Borrower.

-(b) Payment for any good or service provided by Borrower to an Affiliate must be received by Borrower within ninety (90) days of providing such service.
-If timely payments are not received, then Borrower must cease providing services to that Affiliate until the Affiliate brings the account current for those services that are ninety (90) days past due, unless such payment is a permitted distribution pursuant to Section 18.
+(b) Payment for any good or service provided by Borrower to an Affiliate must be received by Borrower within ninety (90) days of providing such good or service.
+If timely payments are not received, then Borrower must cease providing services to that Affiliate until the Affiliate brings the delinquent account current for those services that are ninety (90) days past due, unless such payment is a permitted distribution pursuant to Section 18.
 This provision shall not apply to any Affiliate that is listed in Exhibit B and has pledged its assets, or such assets as required by HUD in the Firm Commitment, to the Lender in such form as approved by HUD.

 DISTRIBUTION OF ASSETS.